apache/ozone/.github/ci.md

 #### dependency job
 [Confirms](../hadoop-ozone/dev-support/checks/dependency.sh) that the list of jars included in the current build matches the expected ones defined [here](../hadoop-ozone/dist/src/main/license/jar-report.txt)

-If they don't match, it instructs you on how to update the build to include the new ones, (if the addition is intentional).
+If they don't match, it describes how to make the updates to include the changes, (if they are intentional).
 Otherwise, the changes should be removed.

 #### acceptance job
 [Runs](../hadoop-ozone/dev-support/checks/acceptance.sh) smoketests using robot framework and a real docker compose cluster.
-There are three iterations, secure, unsecure, and misc, each running in parallel, as different matrix configs.
+There are three iterations, "secure", "unsecure", and "misc", each running in parallel, as different matrix configs.

 #### kubernetes job
 [Runs](../hadoop-ozone/dev-support/checks/kubernetes.sh) k8s tests